silx-kit/pyFAI/doc/source/operations/index.rst

 There are few specific options to setup.py:

 * --no-cython: do not use cython (even if present) and use the C source code provided by the development team
-* --no-openmp: if you compiler lacks OpenMP support
+* --no-openmp: if you compiler lacks OpenMP support (MacOSX)
 * --with-testimages: build the source distribution including all test images.
 Download 200MB of test images to create a self consistent tar-ball.

 .. toctree::